 ** - As agreed with the DCC,

-*** - Refer to Appendix G for definitions of Issue severities.
+*** - Refer to Annex G for definitions of Issue severities.

-A Test Completion Report has been created by the Relevant Party and approved by the DCC;
+A Test Completion Report has been created by the Relevant Party and approved by the DCC.
+If the Relevant Party is conducting Additional SR Testing via DUST this exit criterion does not apply.

-A Quality Gate Review meeting has been held between the Relevant Party and the DCC, with progress approved by the DCC.
+A Quality Gate Review meeting has been held between the Relevant Party, if the Relevant Party is undertaking either UEPT or Additional SR Testing via UEPT, and the DCC, with progress approved by the DCC.
+If the Relevant Party is conducting Additional SR Testing via DUST this exit criterion does not apply.

 Upon completion of the criteria above a Test Completion Certificate will be issued to the Relevant Party by the DCC.
 Where test completion criteria have not been met the Relevant Party will need to reschedule testing with the DCC subject to the availability of the DCC test environment.

-Pursuant to SEC Section H14.21, where the DCC considers that a Party has not met the Exit Criteria, that Party may refer the matter to the Panel.
+In the case of UEPT, pursuant to SEC Section H14.21, where the DCC considers that a Party has not met the Exit Criteria, that Party may refer the matter to the Panel.
+In the case of Additional SR Testing, where the DCC is not satisfied that a Party has successfully completed Additional SR Testing (for a particular User Role), that Party may refer the matter to the Panel for its determination.
+Where the Party disagrees with any such determination of the Panel, then the Party may refer the matter to the Authority for its determination (which shall be final and binding for the purposes of this Code).

-Where a dispute regarding whether a Party has met the UEPT Exit Criteria occurs, the UEPT completion process will not resume whilst the dispute is being heard by the Panel, or until the UEPT Exit Criteria are met by the Relevant Party.
+Where a dispute regarding whether a Party has met either the UEPT or the Additional SR Testing Exit Criteria occurs, the completion process will not resume whilst the dispute is being heard by the Panel, or until the relevant Exit Criteria are met by the Relevant Party.

 Where the Panel decided that the Exit Criteria have been met the DCC shall supply a Test Completion Certificate to the Relevant Party.